stormpath/stormpath-documentation/source/auth_n.rst

 OAuth 2.0 is an authorization framework and provides a protocol to interact with a service that can delegate authentication or provide authorization.
 Its primary advantage as a standard is its wide adoption rate across many mobile and web applications today.
 If you have ever logged-in to a website using Facebook or Google, you have used one of OAuth 2.0's many authorization flows.
 You can read more about the different OAuth 2.0 authorization flows or grant types in depth on `Stormpath’s blog <https://stormpath.com/blog/what-the-heck-is-oauth/>`_.

-Even though OAuth 2.0 has many authorization modes or "grant types", Stormpath currently supports three of them:
+Even though OAuth 2.0 has many authorization modes or "grant types", Stormpath currently supports the following:

-- **Password Grant Type**: Provides the ability to get an Access Token based on a login and password.
+- **Password Grant Type:** Provides the ability to get an Access Token based on a login and password.
 - **Client Credentials Grant Type**: Provides the ability to exchange an API Key for an Access Token.
+- **Social Grant Type:** Allows you to exchange a user's social Access Token or Authorization Code
-- **Refresh Grant Type**: Provides the ability to generate another Access Token based on a special Refresh Token.
+- **Refresh Grant Type:** Provides the ability to generate another Access Token based on a special Refresh Token.

 To understand how to use Token-based Authentication, you need to talk about the different types of tokens that are available.
 To see how to generate an OAuth token, see :ref:`below <generate-oauth-token>`.